Emadello/input-plugin/README.md

+Install:

+cordova plugin add cordova-plugin-nativeinput

-# AppGyver Native Input Plugin
+# forked from AppGyver Native Input Plugin

 This plugin renders a native view (panel) at the bottom of the webview that contains:
  | leftButton - inputField - rightButton |